rabbitholecomputing/arduino-pico/docs/index.rst

 ============

 This is the documentation for the Raspberry Pi Pico Arduino core, Arduino-Pico.
-Arduino-Pico is a community port of the RP2040 (Raspberry Pi Pico processor) to the Arduino ecosystem, intended to make it easier and more fun to use and program the Raspberry Pi Pico / RP2040 based boards.
+Arduino-Pico is a community port of Arduino to the RP2040 (Raspberry Pi Pico processor) and RP2350 (Raspberry Pi Pico 2 processor), intended to make it easier and more fun to use and program the Raspberry Pi Pico / RP2040 / RP2350 based boards.

-This Arduino core uses a custom toolset with GCC 10.3 and Newlib 4.0.0 and doesn't require any system-installed prerequisites.
+This Arduino core uses a custom toolset with GCC 14.2 and Newlib 4.3 and doesn't require any system-installed prerequisites.

 For the latest version, always check https://github.com/earlephilhower/arduino-pico